James Harvey Crawford: Later years

-In 1884 James organized the Steamboat Springs Town Company with the financial backing of investors from Boulder.
+In 1884, James organized the Steamboat Springs Town Company with the financial backing of investors from Boulder.
 With James as manager, the company laid out the town, sold lots, built a bathhouse, and promoted the town in diverse ways such as running the quarry and financing the first printing presses for the Steamboat Pilot newspaper.
 With the addition of the Suttle sawmill in 1883, the town grew rapidly over the late 1880s and 1890s.
 The Crawfords built a small frame house in 1886 and a large stone house in 1894, both within sight of their log cabin.
 In 1900, the Steamboat Springs Company incorporated the town, with James as the first mayor of Steamboat Springs.
 He continued to be instrumental in developing the land for the new town: half of the original town site lies on his homestead.

 James discovered the largest onyx mine in Colorado within sight of his home, on the side of Howelson Hill.
 He found financial backing and became the manager of the Colorado Onyx Company.
 The mine supplied the onyx used to form the columns and walls at the entrance to the Colorado Mineral Exhibit at the Louisiana Purchase Exposition in St. Louis in 1904.
 James also discovered a large coal deposit northwest of Steamboat Springs which became known as the Crawford field and was sold to the Elkhead Anthracite Coal Company.

 Legacy

 Throughout their lives, the Crawfords welcomed one and all to visit and spend the night, and their house was always the social hub of the community.
 Charles Leckenby, long-time editor of the Steamboat Pilot, said about James, "By unanimous consent he is conceded to have been the foremost and most influential private citizen of Northwestern Colorado for many years."
-Margaret was one of 18 women honored during the Colorado State Centennial by being depicted in a tapestry that now hangs in the Colorado Capitol.
+Margaret was one of 18 women honored during the Colorado State Centennial by being depicted in a tapestry that now hangs in the Colorado State Capitol.
 The Crawford House survives and is on the National Register of Historic Places.